RAHAMNIabdelkaderseifelislem/PeerSight/README.md

 * **Deep Understanding:** As an AI simulation, it lacks the deep domain expertise and nuanced understanding of a human expert in a specific field.

 * **No Feedback Loop:** Does not currently support incorporating reviewer comments back into revisions.

+*   **Reference Extraction:** The current reference extraction (`--check-references`) is highly experimental and uses basic heuristics.
+It will struggle with diverse or poorly formatted reference lists in plain text or PDFs.
+Accuracy is not guaranteed.
+Full reference validation and analysis are future work.

 ## 🔧 Development